balderdashy/sails-docs/assets.md

 Sails uses a very powerful tool named Grunt to manage your assets.
 With Grunt, the asset management process is completely customizable and very easy to fit your projects needs.

 ## What is Grunt?
 Grunt is a javascript task manager that has a fast growing ecosystem of plugins that help automate any task that you could think of.
 Why did we decide to use this task runner to manage assets?
-From Grunts very own [website](http://gruntjs.com/).
+From Grunt's very own [website](http://gruntjs.com/).

 _In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.
 After you've configured it, a task runner can do most of that mundane work for you—and your team—with basically zero effort._